Pygmy Sperm Whale

 Appearance

 Pygmy sperm whales have wrinkled skin and a brown to blue-gray back.
 Their underside is paler with white or pink tones.
 They do not have teeth in their upper jaw but have 10 to 16 pairs of teeth in the lower jaw.
-Their eyes are dark and bulging, and they have a marking behind the eye that is often called a false gill because it looks like a fish's gill cover.
+Their eyes are dark and bulging, and they have a marking behind the eye that is often called a false gill because it looks like a fish's gill cover or slit.

 Pygmy sperm whales can sometimes be confused with dwarf sperm whales, their closest relative.
 These two types of whales were not distinguished as separate species until 1966.
 In the wild, it is very difficult to distinguish between them because they have similar appearances and geographic ranges.